G a r r y G i l l a r d : F i r s t s

 First in videoconferencing.
 In second semester 2002 I coordinated the delivery of lectures in H232 Screen Texts from the main campus to the Rockingham campus using the videoconferencing equipment provided at both campuses.
 I believe this was the first time that lectures for a unit were delivered via this medium.
 The project was reported both in University publications and in the local paper.

 First unit on the Web 1995.
-I put the first (whole) course unit on the World Wide Web, second semester, July, 1995: Narrative Fiction II.
+I put the first (whole) course unit on the World Wide Web, during second semester (starts July) 1995: Narrative Fiction II.

 I was co-coordinator of one of the first Part II units offered at Murdoch University, H237 African Literature, in 1977.